iurada/fairness_crossdomain/README.md

 # Fairness meets Cross-Domain Learning: a new perspective on Models and Metrics

-Official code of our work "Fairness meets Cross-Domain Learning: a new perspective on Models and Metrics"
+Official code of our work "Fairness meets Cross-Domain Learning: a Benchmark of Models and Metrics"

 <p align="center"><img width="50%" src="./assets/teaser.png"></p>

 ## Introduction
-<i>Deep learning-based recognition systems are deployed at scale for several real-world applications that inevitably involve our social life.
-Although being of great support when making complex decisions, they might capture spurious data correlations and leverage sensitive attributes (e.g. age, gender, ethnicity).
-How to factor out this information while keeping a high prediction performance is a task with still several open questions, many of which are shared with those of the domain adaptation and generalization literature which focuses on avoiding visual domain biases.
-In this work, we propose an in-depth study of the relationship between cross-domain learning (CD) and model fairness by introducing a benchmark on face and medical images spanning several demographic groups as well as classification and localization tasks.
-After having highlighted the limits of the current evaluation metrics, we introduce a new </i>Harmonic Fairness (HF)<i> score to assess jointly how fair and accurate every model is with respect to a reference baseline.
-Our study covers 14 CD approaches alongside three state-of-the-art fairness algorithms and shows how the former can outperform the latter.
-Overall, our work paves the way for a more systematic analysis of fairness problems in computer vision.</i>
+<i>Deep learning-based recognition systems are deployed at scale for real-world applications that inevitably involve our social life.
+Although of great support when making complex decisions, they might capture spurious data correlations and leverage sensitive attributes (e.g. age, gender, ethnicity).
+How to factor out this information while maintaining high performance is a problem with several open questions, many of which are shared with those of the domain adaptation and generalization literature which aims at avoiding visual domain biases.
+In this work, we propose an in-depth study of the relationship between cross-domain learning (CD) and model fairness, by experimentally evaluating 14 CD approaches together with 3 state-of-the-art fairness algorithms on 5 datasets of faces and medical images spanning several demographic groups.
+We consider attribute classification and landmark detection tasks: the latter is introduced here for the first time in the fairness literature, showing how keypoint localization may be affected by sensitive attribute biases.
+To assess the analyzed methods, we adopt widely used evaluation metrics while also presenting their limits with a detailed review.
+Moreover, we propose a new Harmonic Fairness (HF) score that can ease unfairness mitigation model comparisons.
+Overall, our work shows how CD approaches can outperform state-of-the-art fairness algorithms and defines a framework with dataset and metrics as well as a code suite to pave the way for a more systematic analysis of fairness problems in computer vision.</i>

 # Setting up the environment
 ### Requirements